cycp/sp18-lab2/README.md

 Create the migration that will add the foreign key, `trainer_id` column to the `pokemons` table.

+Then, declare the `belongs_to` and `has_many` association in the `pokemon.rb` and `trainer.rb` model classes.

 Run `rails db:migrate` and play around in the `rails console` to create some trainers and their pokemon!

 ## Model-View-Controller

 **Step 1**
 Create a trainers controller that contains an `index` method that will allow you to fetch all trainers from your database.
+(Don't overwrite the provided `views/trainers/index.html/erb` - if you're confused by this note, ignore it.)

 *Hint:* This method should contain one line.